Tomatotech90/DropperChisel/README.md

 1. Downloads the Chisel client for Linux and Windows.
 2. Sets up a Chisel server running on port 1337.
-3. Sets up a Python Flask server running on port 5000.
+3. Sets up a Python  server running on port 5000.
 This server serves the Chisel client files and shuts down after a client has downloaded a file.
-4. Once the Flask server shuts down, the Chisel server is started.
+4. Once the Python server shuts down, the Chisel server is started.

 ## Why is it useful?